 Ever heard of “noodling”?

 “Some people call it the Mount Everest of fishing.
 But most everyone else describes “noodling” or handfishing, as just plain crazy”

 The Oxford English Dictionary defines “noodling” as “a stupid person”.
 Hmmm.
 Think about that.
 The sport with the same name requires walking along a riverbank, in the water – no – sometimes under the water, feeling for a fish in places where beavers, snakes and snapping turtles are just as likely to hide and then putting one’s hand into the fish’s mouth where tender skin is no match for razor-like teeth.
 I might call that less than brilliant!

-While noodling is carried out in most parts of the South, here in Oklahoma, we are proud of those who noodle and hold up Pauls Valley, Oklahoma as the home of the Olympics of noodling – the annual Okie Noodling Tournament.
-Bob’s Pig Shop is the sponsor with live entertainment and fried catfish making for a fun festival atmosphere.
+While noodling is carried out in most parts of the South, here in Oklahoma, we are proud of those who noodle and we hold up Pauls Valley as the home of the Olympics of noodling – the annual Okie Noodling Tournament.
+Bob’s Pig Shop is the sponsor, with live entertainment and fried catfish making for a fun festival atmosphere.
 This year’s gathering of the bold and the brave happens on July 10th.

 I grew up with stories about my father’s, my grandfather’s and my great-grandfather’s “noodlin’ ” adventures.
 My dad shares in his book, Sailing Down the River of Memories, his noodling expertise which was handed down through the generations to him.
 We are very big on passing on traditions in my family, however, somehow this tradition of risking life and limb and appendages seems to have stopped with my father.
 Go figure.

 On page 17 Dad shares: